esmf-org/esmf/src/addon/ESMX/README.md

 	    cmake -S. -Bbuild -DESMF_ESMXDIR=$(ESMF_ESMXDIR)
 	    cmake --build ./build

-### esmxBuild.yaml and esmxRun.config
+### esmxBuild.yaml and esmxRun.yaml

 The `esmx_driver` target defined by the `add_subdirectory(${ESMF_ESMXDIR}/Driver ./ESMX_Driver)` has a build-time dependency on the `esmxBuild.yaml` file already discussed under the [unfied driver executable section](#esmxbuildyaml).
 The identical file can be used when working on the `ESMX_Driver` level.

-The run-time configuration needed by `ESMX_Driver` can either be supplied by the user application, or alternatively default to `esmxRun.config`.
+The run-time configuration needed by `ESMX_Driver` can either be supplied by the user application, or alternatively default to `esmxRun.yaml`.
 The following rules apply:
 - `ESMX_Driver`, at the beginning of its `SetModelServices()` method checks whether the parent level has provided an `ESMF_Config` object by setting the `config` member on the `ESMX_Driver` component.
 If so, the provided `config` object is used.
-Otherwise `ESMX_Driver` itself creates `config` from file `esmxRun.config`.
+Otherwise `ESMX_Driver` itself creates `config` from file `esmxRun.yaml`.
 - For the case where the `config` object was provided by the parent layer, `ESMX_Driver` does not ingest attributes from `config`.
 Instead the assumption is made that the parent layer sets the desired attributes on `ESMX_Driver`.
-- For the case where the `config` object was loaded from `esmxRun.config` by `ESMX_Driver`, the driver ingests attributes from `config`, potentially overriding parent level settings.
+- For the case where the `config` object was loaded from `esmxRun.yaml` by `ESMX_Driver`, the driver ingests attributes from `config`, potentially overriding parent level settings.
 - The `ESMX_component_list`, child component, and run sequence information is ingested from `config` as described under the [unfied driver executable section](#esmxrunconfig).
 - If the parent level passes an `ESMF_Clock` object to `ESMX_Driver` during initialize, the driver uses it instead of looking for `startTime` and `stopTime` in `config`.
 - For the case where a clock is provided by the parent layer, its `timeStep` is used as the *default* time step of the outer run sequence loop when using the `@*` syntax.
 If a specific time step is set in the run sequence with `@DT`, then `DT` must be a divisor of the `timeStep` provided by the parent clock.